-My primary research focuses on the history of early modern natural philosophy and metaphysics, especially in Germany.
-My dissertation, Being and the Good: Natural Teleology in Early Modern German Philosophy studies three attempts in Enlightenment Germany to account for purpose and order in a mechanistic worldview: those of Leibniz, Wolff, and Kant.
+My research focuses on the history of modern German philosophy (from the seventeenth to the nineteenth centuries).
+My dissertation, Being and the Good: Natural Teleology in Early Modern German Philosophy, studies three attempts in Enlightenment Germany to account for purpose and order in a mechanistic worldview: those of Leibniz, Wolff, and Kant.
 I frame these attempts by showing how the reception of the Scientific Revolution in Germany was conditioned by the metaphysics of Protestant scholasticism (covering figures such as Christoph Scheibler and Johann Clauberg).
-I argue that Leibniz, Wolff, and Kant inherit from neo-scholasticism the assumptions that 1) whatever exists by nature manifests goodness in some measure; and 2) that goal-directed processes require the capacity for intelligence.
+I argue that Leibniz, Wolff, and Kant inherit from neo-scholasticism the assumptions that 1) whatever exists by nature manifests goodness in some measure; and 2) that goal-directed processes require a capacity for intelligence.
 With that background, I show how, between Leibniz and Kant, the concept of natural ends shifts from being a metaphysical to an epistemological principle rooted in human subjectivity, and yet indispensable for the study of nature.

 Here's a description of my plans to extend my research in early modern German philosophy: research proposal.pdf

 I also have an active research project in nineteenth-century German philosophy, centered around topics in the philosophy of mind and epistemology in figures such as Fichte, Helmholtz, Natorp, and Dilthey.
 I am especially interested in Wilhelm Dilthey's philosophical psychology and philosophy of history as developments of Kantian themes.